 We provide our customers with a single, scalable platform of data and information management software modules that are fully integrated into our Common Technology Platform.
 Our software enables centralized protection and management of globally distributed data while reducing the total cost of managing, moving, storing and assuring secure access to that data from a single, browser-based interface.
-We provide our customers with high-performance data protection, including backup and recovery, data migration and archiving, snapshot management and replication of data, embedded deduplication, e-discovery and compliance solutions, enterprise-wide search capabilities, management and operational reports, remote services and troubleshooting tools.
+We provide our customers with high-performance data protection, including backup and recovery; data migration and archiving; snapshot management and replication of data; integrated source and target data deduplication; e-discovery and compliance solutions; protection, recovery and discovery of data in virtual server environments; enterprise-wide search capabilities; and management and operational reports, remote services and troubleshooting tools.